Shredmetal/Enterprise-grade-birthday-wisher-bot-AWS-lambda/readme.md

    - Write a 2-word essay on "Why Enterprise-Grade Birthday Wishes Matter", the only correct answer is "because lol"
    - Complete personality assessment to ensure cultural alignment with our mission-critical greeting delivery objectives
-   - Meditate on the quantum nature of Lambda integration tests

 2. **Technical Alignment Phase**
    - Study our enterprise-grade architecture diagrams by producing them for interview number 25